-Ace the CLEP Western Civilization 1 Challenge 2025 – Journey Through History, Conquer the Test!
+Ace the CLEP Western Civilization 1 Challenge 2026 – Journey Through History, Conquer the Test!

-Question: 1 / 400
+1 / 20

-What was the purpose of the Treaty of Verdun?
+What did the Treaty of Mersen accomplish?

 Next Question